momen567/shinner/README.md

 If you're using the release version, just make sure chromedriver.exe is in the same folder as the tool.

 # 🖤 Support
 First, open an issue on the repo.
-If I don't get back to youi in 24 hours, then [join my Discord](https://madebyzuoa.github.io/discord) for support.
+If I don't get back to you in 24 hours, then [join my Discord](https://madebyzuoa.github.io/discord) for support.
 You should only ask for help if you have an issue with the tool itself and not your PC.
 If you don't know how to use a command line and python, you shouldn't be using my tool.

 # ℹ️ Information
 This tool was made for educational purposes only.
 I am not responsible for the actions of people who use this tool.